deepsense-ai/ds-splat/README.md

 - [🔄 How to switch to open-source KNN](#-how-to-switch-to-open-source-knn)
 - [📊 Benchmarks](#-benchmarks)

-## ⚡ Get fastest open-source forward/backward kernels
+## ⚡ Get fast open-source forward/backward kernels

-Fastest open-source and easy to use replacement for these who are using non-commercial friendly Vanilla [graphdeco-inria 3D Gaussian Splatting implementation](https://github.com/graphdeco-inria/gaussian-splatting).
+Fast open-source and easy to use replacement for these who are using non-commercial friendly vanilla [graphdeco-inria 3D Gaussian Splatting implementation](https://github.com/graphdeco-inria/gaussian-splatting).

 - Forward and backward CUDA calls
-- Fastest open-source
+- Fast, minimalistic and open-source
-- Easy to integrate
+- Easy to integrate, compatible with vanilla [graphdeco-inria](https://github.com/graphdeco-inria/gaussian-splatting) API
-- Thrust and Torch I/O API
+- Native CPP (Thrust) and Torch I/O API

 ### 📦 Get From PyPI

-Follow this step, if you are already using Vanilla's [graphdeco-inria 3D Gaussian Splatting implementation](https://github.com/graphdeco-inria/gaussian-splatting) in your project and you want to replace forward/backward kernels with deepsense.ai open-source kernels.
+Follow this step, if you are already using vanilla's [graphdeco-inria 3D Gaussian Splatting implementation](https://github.com/graphdeco-inria/gaussian-splatting) in your project and you want to replace forward/backward kernels with deepsense.ai open-source kernels.